fraktalcyber/k8s-security-lab/Lab-notes.md

 bastion host.

 There's a personal cluster for every participant in the environment.
-You can access it by setting the environment variable KUBECONFIG
+You can access it by setting the environment variable KUBECONFIG:

-    export KUBECONFIG="${HOME}/.kube/config-<your.username>"
+    export KUBECONFIG="/tmp/config-<your.username>"

-Now running
+Now running:

     kubectl get nodes